code-pushup/cli/packages/plugin-typescript/README.md

 TypeScript compiler diagnostics are mapped to Code PushUp audits in the following way:

-- `value`: The number of issues found for a specific TypeScript configuration option -> 3
+- `value`: The number of issues found for a specific TypeScript configuration option (e.g. 3)
-- `displayValue`: The number of issues found -> 3 issues
+- `displayValue`: The number of issues found (e.g. "3 issues')
 - `score`: Binary scoring - 1 if no issues are found, 0 if any issues exist
 - Issues are mapped to audit details, containing:
   - Source file location